ewrogers/SleepHunter3/README.md

 and the new SleepHunter v3 extended macro files (`.sh3x`) can be loaded.
 Saving an older macro format will result in the newer format being saved.
 Considering the old version no longer works, this should not be an issue.

+## What's New?

+You can find the full changelog [here](CHANGELOG.md).

 ## Why Bother?

 Despite SleepHunter v4 being popular and widely used, I would often get asked about the status of SleepHunter v3.
 For non-Dojo tasks and other repetitive tasks, it still filled a need for a lot of people.
-I would often tell them that I did not keep the original source code, so it would not be easy for me to update it.
+I would tell them that I did not keep the original source code from 2004-2005, so it would not be easy for me to update it.

 I got curious of how much I would be able to recover with a tool like [dotPeek](https://www.jetbrains.com/decompiler/), and decided to give it a shot.
 To my surprise, it was actually quite easy to recover most of the code and get it